 In case of 'creep', the power samples to be added will be set to 0.
-This has the advantage that previously recorded energy is not lost and remains exactly the same.

 The following flow chart shows the basic flow diagram for pulse generation:

 The Fast Pulse Gen output pulse rate always has the same relationship with the LED pulse rate defined by mconst.
 Only if LED is calibrated to a meter constant different from those provided in the mconst table, will the fast internal pulse rate be different.